adambowen/adambowen.github.io/_posts/2016-09-29-Exceptions-Part-4.md

 So exceptions can strengthen object invariants, but this comes at the cost of having to maintain invariants in an exception-safe fashion.
-It is true that exceptions can make this more difficult because the fact that errors occur can be hidden - however, the _requirement_ to maintain invariants through error conditions is not additional, all code that handles errors must meet this requirement.
+It is true that exceptions can make this more difficult because the occurance of errors can be hidden - however, the _requirement_ to maintain invariants through error conditions is not additional, all code that handles errors must meet this requirement.